RVihaan/RemyaJayachandran/VSDsquadron-mini-internship.md

 For -O1, there was 15 instruction to execute the C program, by using -Ofast the number of instructions reduced to 12 for the same rogram.

-# Task 2: Write C-program for Clock Cycle divider
+# Task 2: Write C-program for Clock Cycle divider and compile with RISC V GCC

 Simple program to divide 1 MHz clock signal